getify/You-Dont-Know-JS/async & performance/ch2.md

 Firstly, our brains plan things out in sequential, blocking, single-threaded semantic ways, but callbacks express asynchronous flow in a rather non-linear, non-sequential way, which makes reasoning properly about such code much harder.
 Bad to reason about code is bad code that leads to bad bugs.

+We need a way to express asynchrony in a more synchronous, sequential, blocking manner, just like our brains do.

 Secondly, and more importantly, callbacks suffer from *inversion of control* in that they implicitly give control over to another party (often a third-party utility not in your control!) to invoke the *continuation* of your program.
 This control transfer leads us to a troubling list of trust issues, such as whether the callback is called more times than we expect.

 Inventing ad hoc logic to solve these trust issues is possible, but it's more difficult than it should be, and it produces clunkier and harder to maintain code, as well as likely code that is insufficiently protected from these hazards until you get visibly bitten by the bugs.

+We need a generalized solution to **all of the trust issues**, one that can be reused for as many callbacks as we create without all the extra boilerplate overhead.

 We need something better than callbacks.
 They've served us well to this point, but the *future* of JavaScript demands more sophisticated and capable async patterns.
 The subsequent chapters in this book will dive into those emerging evolutions.